-Students who withdraw from a course or from the Insert: College, Institute or School due to COVID-19 related reasons will receive a grade of "E".
+Students who withdraw from a course or from the College due to COVID-19 related reasons will receive a grade of "E".
 The grade will be recorded on their transcript.

 ACADEMIC ACHIEVEMENT/GRADING - STUDENTS IMPACTED BY THE COVID-19 PANDEMIC